Kristinh21/design-history/app/posts/design-resources/2020-10-13-workshop-epic-kick-off.md

 This post includes an overview of an epic kick off.
 Credit to [Epic kick off cheat sheet](https://agilelogbook.com/2017/11/26/epic-kick-off-cheat-sheet/)

+Product will introduce the epic to the team.

-## Why have an epic kickoff?
+### Why have an epic kickoff?
 * It helps to get a shared understanding of what the team is about to embark on.
-* Use the groups knowledge to plan and create the next steps.
+* Uses the groups knowledge to plan and create the next steps.

 ### Understanding the epic
-* what are we doing it?
+* why are we doing it?
 * what is the end user impact?
 * who are the stakeholders?
 * how will we measure success?